Xh3ni/wise-dice/README.md

 - The fonts are imported from [Google Fonts](https://fonts.google.com/).

+- The Party Popper emoji is taken from [Emojipedia](https://emojipedia.org/party-popper/)
+- The Frowning Face emoji is taken from [Emojipedia](https://emojipedia.org/frowning-face/)

 ## Acknowledgments

 I would like to acknowledge the following people who have helped me along the way in completing my first milestone project: